lgessler/glam/README.md

   file pertains to a single entity type, e.g. `user`, `project`, etc. All functions in this layer are concerned solely with doing things with the database and will assume that its callers will take care of orthogonal concerns such as authorization, data integrity (e.g. enforcing uniqueness constraints)
+  - naming conventions:
+    - a function suffixed with a single `*` returns a vector which describes a single crux operation and does NOT take `node` as a first arg
+    - a function suffixed with a double `**` returns a vector which describes a crux transaction (which has operations) and DOES take `node` as a first arg.
 - model code is under `glam.models`, again one file per entity type.
 This is where validation code, Pathom resolvers and mutations, and Fulcro mutations go.
 This is the layer that mediates the database and the UI.
 This is where business logic goes, and it is the responsibility of the resolvers and mutations to cover auth, integrity, etc.